 Day 1: Information Gathering

-Fed staff present reports on current economic conditions, including employment data, inflation trends, consumer spending, and global economic factors.
+Fed staff present comprehensive reports on current economic conditions, including employment data, inflation trends (CPI and PCE), consumer spending, housing market data, and global economic factors.
 FOMC members discuss regional economic conditions from their respective Federal Reserve districts, sharing on-the-ground insights that national data might miss.

 Day 2: Decision and Announcement